petebacondarwin/angular-toArrayFilter/README.md

 * It only works with plain Objects - don't try to filter arrays and strings with it.
 * If you don't disable it, the filter will modify each property value with a new `$key` property.
-* If the object you are iterating over contains values that are not objects then you must disable the `$key` property or it will error - non-objects cannot have properties attached to them.
 * This filter is not compatible with IE8.
 (It uses `Object.keys` and `Object.defineProperty` which don't work well or at all in Internet Explorer 8 (IE8).

 ## Example